Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 30, 2023 shows North Nowra had a median income among taxpayers of $48,349.
-The average income stood at $59,212.
-This is lower than national averages of $52,390 and $65,215 for Rest of NSW respectively.
-Based on Wage Price Index growth of 8.86% since financial year ended June 30, 2023, current estimates would be approximately $52,633 (median) and $64,458 (average) as of September 2025.
-According to Australian Bureau of Statistics Census data for 2021, household, family and personal incomes in North Nowra rank modestly, between the 27th and 29th percentiles.
-Income distribution shows that 33.5% of locals (2,010 people) fall into the $1,500 - 2,999 category, similar to broader trends across the surrounding region at 29.9%.
-Housing affordability pressures are severe in North Nowra, with only 82.9% of income remaining after housing costs, ranking at the 28th percentile.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023, North Nowra had a median income among taxpayers of $48,349 and an average income of $59,212.
+These figures are lower than the national averages of $52,390 (median) and $65,215 (average).
+Using Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $52,633 (median) and $64,458 (average).
+According to the 2021 Census, household, family, and personal incomes in North Nowra rank modestly, between the 27th and 29th percentiles.
+Income distribution shows that 33.5% of locals (2,011 people) fall within the $1,500 - 2,999 category, similar to the surrounding region's 29.9%.
+Housing affordability is severe, with only 82.9% of income remaining, ranking at the 28th percentile.

 Frequently Asked Questions - Income